sanbee/parafeed/UserDoc.md

   * `GERR, GOUT:` `GERR` and `GOUT` variables are used when the application is run using the `gob` command (see section on [User Commands](https://github.com/sanbee/parafeed/blob/wiki/UserDoc.md#user-commands)).
 The standard output of the application will be redirected to the file specified by `GOUT` while the standard error stream will be redirected to the file specified by `GERR`.
 By default, these variables are set to `/dev/null`.

   * `GCONF`: Some applications may load frequently used setting for some keywords.
 These values are loaded as constants of the interactive shell and can be stored in a configuration file.
-Their values can be transfered to the application keywords by referring to their value by '$' mechanism (see section on [De-referencing Mechanism](https://github.com/sanbee/parafeed/blob/wiki/UserDoc.md#de-referencing-mechanism)).
+Their values can be transferred to the application keywords by referring to their value by '$' mechanism (see section on [De-referencing Mechanism](https://github.com/sanbee/parafeed/blob/wiki/UserDoc.md#de-referencing-mechanism)).
 The path of the directory containing these configuration files is specified by the environment variable `GCONF`.
 The configuration filename is constructed by appending the suffix "`.config`" to the application name.
 If `GCONF` is not defined, the application looks in the directory specified by `GDOC`.
 If this variable is also not defined, or the configuration file is not found, the application will look for the configuration file in the current directory.

   * `EDITOR`:`EDITOR` environment variable is used to specify the name of the text editor to be used in the `edit` command (see section on [User Commands](https://github.com/sanbee/parafeed/blob/wiki/UserDoc.md#user-commands)).
 The default editor is `emacs`.

   * `GDEFAULTS`: The default values of keywords can be saved in "defaults file".  `GDEFAULTS` variable specifies the directory where these files are stored.
-Such a file can be automatically loaded by the applications upon startup.
+Such a file can be automatically loaded by the applications upon start-up.
 The defaults file name is constructed by appending the suffix "`.def`" to the application name.

  By default, the application will look for the defaults file in the current directory.
 If a keyword appears in the "`.def`" as well as in the "`.config`" file, the keyword will be treated as a shell constant.
 This can be used to effectively produce specialized versions of an application program by writing an appropriated "`.config`", where keywords can have fixed values, not alterable by the user (e.g., a version of `xtract` which will read input from the shared memory of the GMRT data acquisition system).